 Clinical Trials of HIV/AIDS.
 Glesby, Gulick, Marks, Vogler, Wilkin.
 The Cornell HIV/AIDS Clinical Trials Unit (CCTU) designs and conducts clinical trials in HIV-infected individuals and those at risk for HIV.
-The CCTU participates actively in studies sponsored by the NIH-funded AIDS Clinical Trials Group (ACTG), the HIV Prevention Network (HPTN), the NIH-funded AIDS Malignancy Consortium (AMC), the NIH-funded HIV Prevention Network, Objectif Recherche VaCcin SIDA (ORVACS, a French non-profit organization), and the pharmaceutical industry.
+The CCTU participates actively in studies sponsored by three NIH-funded networks: the AIDS Clinical Trials Group (ACTG), the HIV Prevention Network (HPTN), and the NIH-funded AIDS Malignancy Consortium (AMC).
+Other studies are sponsored by Objectif Recherche VaCcin SIDA (ORVACS, a French non-profit organization) and the pharmaceutical industry.
 Current clinical investigation centers on three broad areas: (1) antiretroviral agents for treatment and prevention; (2) immune-based therapies; and (3) treatment and prevention of HIV-related complications, including co-infections and complications of antiretroviral therapy.
 Additional areas of investigation are pharmacokinetics of HIV drugs and HIV-infected women's health.
-Current specific projects include studies of the initiation of antiretroviral therapy (ACTG study A5257); HIV therapy for treatment-experienced patients (ACTG A5241); evaluation of adherence interventions (ACTG A5251); studies of investigational antiretroviral drugs (GSK integrase inhibitor); approaches to reduce the immune activation thought to contribute to HIV complications (ACTG A5258; A5725); antiretroviral intensification and therapeutic vaccination to reduce the viral reservoir (Eramune 002); treatment of HPV-associated anal dysplasia (AMC 076); and prevention of HIV-related complications (HPV vaccine in ACTG A5240; herpes zoster vaccine in ACTG A5247).
-In addition, the pathogenesis and management of visceral adiposity in HIV-infected patients is the focus of an investigator-initiated, NIH-funded project.
+Current specific projects include studies of the initiation of antiretroviral therapy (ACTG study A5257); HIV therapy for treatment-experienced patients (ACTG A5241); evaluation of adherence interventions (ACTG A5251); studies of investigational antiretroviral drugs (dolutegravir; tenofovir pro-drug); novel pre-exposure prophylaxis (PrEP) regimens (HPTN 069/ACTG 5303); approaches to reduce the immune activation thought to contribute to HIV complications (ACTG A5258; A5275); antiretroviral intensification and therapeutic vaccination to reduce the viral reservoir (Eramune 002); treatment of HPV-associated anal dysplasia (AMC 076); prevention of HIV-related complications (HPV vaccine in ACTG A5298); safety, efficacy, and pharmacokinetics of boceprevir in HCV/HIV co-infection; novel diagnostic method for tuberculosis (ACTG A5295).
 There are opportunities for fellows to participate in all aspects of HIV/AIDS clinical trials.
 Fellows may spend their fellowship research year(s) conducting HIV/AIDS clinical research as part of the clinical trials unit under the mentorship of one of the HIV clinical trials investigators, and participate in the K30 program (Masters Degree Program in Clinical Investigation).